daffaitm/Cat-Autofeeder-with-Active-Schedule-Monitoring-Temperature-and-Humidity-Monitoring/README.md

    You can install these libraries via the Arduino Library Manager.
 Go to **Sketch** > **Include Library** > **Manage Libraries...** and search for each library name to install.

 4. **Wiring Setup**
-   Connect the components as per the wiring diagram provided in the repository (`wiring_diagram.png`).
+   Connect the components as per the wiring diagram provided in the repository.

 5. **Power Up the Device**
    Once the code is uploaded and the wiring is set up, power up the Arduino Uno using a USB cable or an external power source.